MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 <br>
-Since my tables have foriegn key constraints, the foriegn key constraints must be unsigned integers and the order in which the migrations or executed is very important.
+Since my tables have foreign key constraints, the foreign key constraints must be unsigned integers and the order in which the migrations or executed is very important.
 If I migrate the visits table first before either the codtors or patients.
 Laravel will return an SQL error.
 I have a similar situation for companies and patients where companies table must be created first.
 <br>

 Laravel executes the migrations based on the date order of the files.
 As shown here the visits table is the last file to be migrated.
 I didn't know it did this as I made my visits migration file before my patients file after realising this then changed the date on the visits migration.